 Interested in a career in medicine?
 Ever wonder about the social and ethical challenges faced by healthcare providers?
 Want to learn more about the importance of diversity in the healthcare field?
 In this workshop, a panel of medical students and faculty members from the University of Colorado School of Medicine will present cases that bring up questions of ethics and society in the context of barriers to access.
 You will have a chance to work alongside current and future healthcare professionals to explore solutions that best serve patients.

 This interactive workshop will give insight into real failures and hardship while evaluating the participants’ relationship to failure.
 Attendees will learn how to embrace failure and use it to gain knowledge.
 We will discuss strategies on how to take away the negative connotations that surround failure and, instead, show how failure can be as much of a friend as success can be.

-Our democracy is broken, and young people are our future.
-If we want to achieve equity in our lifetime, we must know how to change the systems that operate in the world.
-In this workshop we’ll be exploring our identities, learning about power dynamics, and hatching a plan to build youth power to create real change.
+Our democracy is broken, and young people are leading the fight to transform it.
+If we want to achieve equity in our lifetime, youth must know how to change the systems that we operate in.
+In this workshop we’ll be learning what it takes to create long lasting change in unjust systems and organizations.

 You haven’t even been alive for 20 years yet and people expect you to plan the rest of your life?
 Let’s be honest—trying to decide what you want to do with the rest of your life can be scary and stressful.
 How do you decide on a major for college?
 How do you know if college is the right path?
 What happens if you change your mind?
 Where do you go to college?
 Do you take a gap year?